An envelope depicting a message full of money

 Educating Consumers

-Many consumers are unaware of the trade-offs they are making when they sign up for a free email account.
-Users are often unaware of the extent to which their data is being collected and used.
+Consumers are usually unaware of the trade-offs they are making when they sign up for a free email account.
+They don’t understand the level to which their data is being collected and used.
 The terms and conditions of these services are often lengthy and filled with legal jargon, making it difficult for the average user to understand what they are agreeing to.
 The convenience and features offered by these services often overshadow the potential risks.
 It’s crucial to educate users about the hidden costs of free email services and the importance of protecting their personal data.

 Taking Action